achilleasa/dart_amqp/API.md

 When the application catches a server error, it should throw away the current channel and allocate a new one for further interaction with the server.
 Any attempt to invoke a method on a closed channel will cause an exception to be thrown.

+The application can also register an error listener for handling socket and protocol exceptions via the `errorListener()` method provided by the client.

 ## Logger support